coderhs/hsps.in/content/post/books-i-read-2020.md

 This was recommended to me by my cousin.
 Out of all the books, I would say this was most humorous one, and a good fantasy.
 I loved the growth of the character and the brothers realizing what both wanted in life.

-# Blue Boom - Lee Child
+# Blue Moon - Lee Child

 by Lee Child